 For those who can not live without their phones, I found only a few parts of the island that I had difficulty with cell service.

-For what is currently open visit the Put-in-Bay Tourism website.
+For additional travel information visit the Put-in-Bay’s Tourism Bureau website.

 Should you have any additional questions, or need help with an itinerary, please reach out.

 Disclosure: I received compensation for this article from Miller Ferry.
 As always, all opinions are 100% my own.

 Article and photos, unless noted by: D. Rock, MyOhioFun.com